UNINETTSigma2/documentation/fram_decom.md

 # Fram decommissioning information

 **Published:** 2025-11-18
+**Updated:** 2025-12-17

-The Fram supercomputer is scheduled for decommissioning on **4 December 2025** as part of the national e-infrastructure upgrade.
+The Fram supercomputer decommissioned as part of the national e-infrastructure upgrade.
+This happened 04.-12.
+December 2025.

-All active projects with a quota *only* on Fram, and users are being migrated to the new national supercomputer, **Olivia**.
-This guide provides the official timeline, data migration plan, and the actions you need to take to ensure your research continues with minimal disruption.
+All active projects with a quota *only* on Fram and their users are migrated to the new national supercomputer, **Olivia**.
+This guide provides the official timeline, data migration plan, and the actions you needed to take to ensure your research to continue with minimal disruption.

 ---